ngworker/lumberjack/README.md

 ### Using the `LumberjackService`

-You can use the `LumberjackService` directly passing logs to its `log` method for short or simple use cases.
-However, we recommend implementing application-specific logger services instead.
+You can use the `LumberjackService` by directly passing logs to its `log` method for short or simple use cases.However, we recommend implementing application-specific logger services instead.
 See the [_Best practices_](#best-practices) section.

 First, inject the `LumberjackService` where you want to use it.